[Note: This column is coauthored by Buckley Carlson]

 So often we hear the term “crony capitalism” bandied about.
 It’s a tired, and clichéd phrase, adopted mostly by those who are too lazy, or too uninquisitive, to observe what is really going on in the debate over Wall Street.
 Today, we declare that term dead.
 The process we are now witnessing can go by no other name than, “crony fascism.”

 It’s so Machiavellian and so strategically brilliant that under other circumstances we couldn’t fail to be impressed by it; Democrats are blackmailing Republicans for the very corruption the Democrats themselves own.
+And the Republicans are too stupid, or too wimpy, or too insecure to cry foul, seize the issue and clobber Democrats over the head with it.

 Republicans in power may refuse to acknowledge it, but we won’t: Democrats assume this populist issue of Wall Street “reform,” for show only…and to continue extorting large piles of cash from big business.
 It’s as if this is a pro-wrestling match, where everything about the fight is fake, but the payday is real.
 Too real.